 Writer: Jerry Grillo

-Our work on engineering biological circuits was published in Nature Communications!
-Congratulations to Brandon and the team!
+Our work on engineering CAR T cells to turn on and fight cancer in response to localized heat was published in Nature Biomedical Engineering!
+Congratulations to Ian, Ali, and the team!
 Read the full manuscript here.

 Summary | Treating solid tumors with chimeric antigen receptor (CAR) T cells typically results in poor responses.
 In this study, we developed a new class of CAR T cells that are switched on by localized heating to release potent biologics that are otherwise too toxic to use systemically.
 Thermal targeting of CAR T cells opens the door for spatial control to potentiate cancer therapy.